travis-ci/travis-ci/docs/code-style.md

     a =~ /weird regexp/ # briefly explain what it does

-## Breaking up long sections into logical paragraphs
+### Break up long sections into logical paragraphs

 If we have a very long classe or module we'll probably want to extract a class or module.
 If we have a very long method it probably should be broken up to